Jabaca3/RegressionCalculatorAndroidApp/README.md

 # RegressionCalculatorAndroidApp
-Personal: Built a calculator from scratch for a friend :)
+Personal: Built a Regression calculator from scratch for a friend :)